soojihan/Multitask4Veracity/README.md

 Augmented Raw data is based on [PHEME 6392078 dataset](https://figshare.com/articles/PHEME_dataset_for_Rumour_Detection_and_Veracity_Classification/6392078) and can be downloaded at https://figshare.com/articles/PHEME_augmented_dataset_for_Early_Rumour_Detection/<XXXX>

-If you use the version from this Git repository or our augmented data, please cite:
+If you use the version from this Git repository or our augmented data (PHEME-Aug v1.0), please cite:

 Han S., Gao, J., Ciravegna, F. (2019).
 "Data Augmentation for Rumor Detection Using Context-Sensitive Neural Language Model With Large-Scale Credibility Corpus", *Seventh International Conference on Learning Representations (ICLR) LLD*, May 2019, New Orleans, Louisiana, US